 The Regional Coastal Resilience Assessments were developed through an iterative process supported by substantial guidance from technical and regional experts.
 As the Regional Assessments advanced from the CONUS to additional regions, the Project Team identified numerous regional differences, from variable data availability to the presence of new habitat types and threats not prevalent in CONUS.
 Through consultation with regional experts, the team identified and developed new methods to improve model accuracy and support standardization across regions.
-These updates now serve as a basis for Regional Assessments in Alaska, Hawai'i, Puerto Rico, U.S. Virgin Islands (USVI), Commonwealth of the Northern Mariana Islands (CNMI), Guam, American Samoa, and the U.S. Great Lakes.
-As new Regional Assessments for each region are completed, the Project Team may update this document to reflect any additional updates or changes.
+These updates now serve as a basis for Regional Assessments in Puerto Rico, U.S. Virgin Islands, Hawai'i, Commonwealth of the Northern Mariana Islands (CNMI), Guam, and American Samoa.
+As U.S. Caribbean and Pacific Island Regional Assessments are updated, the Project Team may update this document to reflect additional changes.
 The application and continued development of the Regional Assessments will assist NFWF and others in the implementation of nature-based solutions that build community resilience to flooding threats while benefiting fish and wildlife populations nationwide.